sinnie/learn_web_dev/node.md

 ## Introduction to Node
 Node.js was created in 2009 by Ryan Dahl as an open-source, cross-platform JavaScript runtime environment for developing a variety of server tools and applications.
 Node uses Chrome's V8 engine to create an event-driven, _single-threaded_, _non-blocking_ I/O model that makes it lightweight and efficient.
 Node excels in real-time applications that run across distributed devices, and is useful for I/O based programs that need to be fast and/or handle lots of connections.
 In short, Node allows developers to write JavaScript programs that run directly on an operating system.
 That being said, Node.js is _not_ good for CPU intensive applications.

+##### Definition
+So what exactly does _event-driven_, _non-blocking_, and _single-threaded_ mean?
+And what is I/O?
+* __Non-Blocking__ - non-blocking code refers to operations that do not block further execution until that operation finishes.
+* __Single-Threaded__ - A thread of execution is the smallest sequence of programmed instructions that can be managed independently by a scheduler (a part of the OS).
+In a single-threaded system, this means that one command is processed at a time.
+In the case of Node.js, the JavaScript engine runs on a single thread; however, it uses a library called libuv to handle multiple threads that are concerned with operating system tasks in the background.
+* __I/O__ - I/O is short for input/output and describes any program operation or device that transfers data to or from a peripheral device.
+Inputs are the signals or data received by a system and outputs are the signals or data sent from it.

-From a developer's point of view, Node.js is single-threaded, but under the hood, Node uses __libuv__ to handle __threading, file system events, implements the event loop, features thread pooling__ etc. In most cases, you won't interact with libuv directly, but you should be aware of it.
+> From a developer's point of view, Node.js is single-threaded, but under the hood, Node uses __libuv__ to handle __threading, file system events, implements the event loop, features thread pooling__ etc. In most cases, you won't interact with libuv directly, but you should be aware of it.

 ### Node Architecture
 ```